 ☑️ Helping plan and deliver staff training and improvement programs

 Qualifications: You don’t necessarily need a bachelor's degree to qualify for this job.
-Some employers will accept 1-2 years of relevant experience, a human resources certificate, or related diploma.
+Some employers will accept one to two years of relevant experience, a human resources certificate, or a related diploma.

 HR Career #2: Human Resources Manager

-HR Manager is another generalist role, which touches many different functions and areas of human resources.
+HR manager is another generalist role that touches many different functions and areas of human resources.

 Typical responsibilities for this role include: